BrightspaceUI/core/components/skeleton/README.md

 ## Skeletizing Custom Elements with SkeletonMixin

-For a component to become skeleton-aware, it extends the `SkeletonMixin`.
+For a component to become skeleton-aware, it extends `SkeletonMixin`.
 The mixin comes with some styles, so include `super.styles` with your element's static `styles()` property.

 ```javascript
 import { SkeletonMixin } from '@brightspace-ui/core/components/skeleton/skeleton-mixin.js';